kashishvjain/Heygen-Video-Translation-Status-Tracker/README.md

 The Heygen Video Translation Status Tracker Client Library is designed to interact with a video translation backend server to check the status of translation jobs.
 This library provides an efficient and user-friendly way to query the status of translation jobs, minimizing delays and server load.
 Some salient features:

 -   Start multiple client jobs and for the same server and query based on job id
+-   Client optimization with techniches like exponential back off and asynchronization
 -   Track important metrics such as information delay, number of requests and status
 -   Asynchronously query the server to get status of multiple jobs
 -   Integrated CI pipeline